 In the age of cyber warfare, being paranoid is the only reasonable attitude and that means, among other things, being paranoid about software updates.

 Take for example OpenSSL.
-This open source cryptography library that implements the Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols is designed to “secure communications over computer networks against eavesdropping”, but guess what: it has been ridden with bugs since its inception.
+This open source cryptography library that implements the Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols is designed to “secure communications over computer networks against eavesdropping”, but guess what: it has been riddled with bugs since its inception.
 This may be unavoidable, to a certain degree — after all, we are speaking about software.
 Even so, the inherent flaws of OpenSSL should not be an excuse for not keeping the version you use as bullet-proof as possible.
 Let’s not forget that your car is most likely hackable by a 15 year old and yet you still (presumably) lock the doors.

 While you can’t do much about the yet-to-be-identified bugs, you can at least protect your systems from those bugs that have been already patched up and widely documented.